 It is the student's responsibility to drop any class he/she does not plan to attend.
-Students who fail to complete the drop/withdrawal process and never attend classes will be administratively withdrawn from the course on the 21st day of class.
+For students who fail to complete the drop/withdrawal process and have never attended a class, the instructor will assign a "Never Attend" code in the student information system no later than ten calendar days after the first day of class.
 The student is financially responsible for tuition and fees resulting from the administrative withdrawal.